bishop well incident

 - Chevron immediately notified the Weld County Office of Emergency Management, local responders, and all appropriate regulatory agencies.

 - None of the other wells on location are currently producing, and all are in a safe state.
-We do not believe they pose a safety risk at this time.
+They do not pose a safety risk at this time.

-- A Unified Command was managing the response, comprised of the Weld County Office of Emergency Management, Chevron, the Galeton Fire Protection District, and the Environmental Protection Agency.
+- A Unified Command managed the initial response, comprised of the Weld County Office of Emergency Management, Chevron, the Galeton Fire Protection District, and the Environmental Protection Agency.

 - Unified Command was stood down on Tuesday, April 15.
 Chevron is now leading recovery efforts with oversight from ECMC.

-- Participating agencies include Colorado Energy and Carbon Management Commission, Colorado Department of Public Health and Environment, Weld County Department of Public Health and Environment, Weld County Sheriff’s Office, Colorado State Patrol, Colorado Fire Prevention and Control, Colorado Parks and Wildlife, U.S. Department of Agriculture, Colorado Department of Agriculture, Colorado Division of Homeland Security and Emergency Management, AMR Ambulance, and Banner Ambulance.
+- Participating agencies include Colorado Energy and Carbon Management Commission, Colorado Department of Public Health and Environment, Weld County Department of Public Health and Environment, Weld County Sheriff’s Office, Colorado State Patrol, Colorado Fire Prevention and Control, Colorado Parks and Wildlife, U.S. Department of Agriculture, Colorado Department of Agriculture, and the Colorado Division of Homeland Security and Emergency Management.

 - The members of the Unified Command worked together to coordinate response efforts and share information.
-The Chevron Incident Response team is currently managing the recovery phase.
+Chevron is currently managing the recovery phase.

 - On April 11, 2025, the Bishop Well was safely sealed, which fully secured the well.
 The well was initially contained at approximately 3:30 p.m.
 MST on April 10, 2025.

-- The response to this incident began almost immediately and involved extensive planning and preparation to safely manage and resolve this situation.
+- The response to this incident began almost immediately and involved extensive planning and preparation to safely manage and resolve the incident.

-- Air monitoring is being conducted on and around the well site and in the evacuation zone.
-All results have remained below levels of concern for public health.
+- Air monitoring was conducted on and around the well site and in the voluntary exclusion zone.
+To date, all results remain below levels of concern.

-- Unified Command believes the liquid was approximately 80% water and 20% gas and oil.
+- The discharge was approximately 80% water and 20% gas and oil.

 community outreach

-- Shortly after the incident started, local authorities initiated protocols to create a ½ mile exclusion zone, reaching out to any residents in the area to alert them of the situation and advise their voluntary evacuation.
+- Shortly after the incident started, local authorities initiated protocols to create a half-mile voluntary exclusion zone, reaching out to any residents in the area to alert them of the situation.

 galeton school